tahz7/AzureAutomation-PythonExamples/README.md

     Param1: start_vm # start_vm or stop_vm
     Param2: rg-nginx-prod # this is which rg's you want to start/stop vm's in.
 You can state multiple rg's like this: rg-mysql-prod rg-nginx-prod rg-apache-prod
     Param3: (leave empty by default) # this is which vm's you want to exclude.
-You can state multiple vm's like this: !_az-vm-prod-01 !_az-vm-prod-05
+You can state multiple vm's like this (all vm arguments must start with '!_' followed by vm name): !_az-vm-prod-01 !_az-vm-prod-05